-Whether you are allowed to import rice from India into the United States depends on whether you are bringing it into the country for personal or commercial purposes.
+Whether you are allowed to import rice into the United States depends on whether you are bringing it into the country for personal or commercial purposes.
+It also depends on if the country you’re importing from is infested with Khapra beetles.

 The following agencies have a say in whether your rice is allowed into the country: